 Cruises to Jamaica often stop on both the north and south coast, giving you the chance to cover all the highlights.
 The beautiful uninhabited sandy island, Lime Cay, near Port Royal, and the country’s show-stopping beaches – such as the white sand stretches of classy Montego Bay – are ideal places to relax.

 Inland, you’ll find some of Jamaica’s unique swimming spots, such as the breathtaking blue hole near Ochos Rios (pictured above).
-Surrounded by waterfalls and jungle-scenery, these areas look like something out of a travel magazine.
+Surrounded by waterfalls and jungle scenery, these areas look like something from a travel magazine.

-Celebrated for its delicious food, lashings of rum, and connections to reggae music, there are also plenty of opportunities to immerse yourself in Jamaica’s rich culture.
+Celebrated for its delicious food, rum, and connections to reggae music, there are also plenty of opportunities to immerse yourself in Jamaica’s rich culture.

-Miami is known as the cruise capital of the world and its port has eight passenger terminals serving 23 cruise lines and 55 berthing ships, so it’s a state that’s well equipped to be explored by boat.
+Miami is known as the cruise capital of the world, so it’s a state that’s well equipped to be explored by boat.
 The Port of Miami is situated between Downtown Miami and South Beach, so cruises arrive into the heart of all the action.

-Miami has a 20-mile stretch of white sand beaches – and when you’re not relaxing on these, you can soak up the sun on a stroll down its palm-fringed boulevard, which is dotted with alfresco restaurants.
-At South Beach, by day, you can marvel at the world’s greatest collection of art deco buildings, in pretty pastel shades; and by night you can take your pick from a range of glamorous bars and restaurants.
+Miami has a 20-mile stretch of white sand beaches – and when you’re not relaxing on these, you can soak up the sun on a stroll down its palm-fringed boulevard, dotted with alfresco restaurants.
+At South Beach, you can marvel at the world’s greatest collection of Art Deco buildings by day; and by night take your pick from a range of glamorous bars and restaurants.

 For a taste of Miami’s Cuban heritage, why not head down to Little Havana, where you can visit coffee houses, sample rum, or even go salsa dancing?

-Or, if you’re more interested in the city’s modern connections, a boat trip across Biscayne Bay – where you can spot lavish homes owned by A-list celebrities such as Oprah Winfrey and Gloria Estefan – might be more up your street.
+Or, if you’re more interested in the city’s modern side, a boat trip across Biscayne Bay might be more up your street.
+Here, you can spot the lavish homes of A-list celebrities like Oprah Winfrey and Gloria Estefan.

-With ancient ruins, beautifully diverse scenery, and tasty food, Mexico makes a fascinating cruise destination.
+With ancient ruins, beautifully diverse scenery, and tasty food, Mexico is a fascinating cruise destination.

-A main draw is the country’s diverse wildlife, deep canyons, and dense rainforest, which make for a great off-the-beaten-track adventure.
-Or if you’d prefer to relax, you can do so at one of Mexico’s popular seaside resorts.
+A main draw is the country’s diverse wildlife, deep canyons, and dense rainforests, which offer a great off-the-beaten-track adventure.
+Or, if you’d prefer to relax, you can do so at one of Mexico’s popular seaside resorts.

 Cruises dock at Cozumel, where you’ll find spotless beaches lined with tropical palm trees.
-With the largest coral reef system in the Americas, the sea teems with tropical fish here, which makes it a magical place to snorkel.
+With the largest coral reef system in the Americas, the sea teems with tropical fish, so it’s a magical place to snorkel.

-This vast country has so many highlights, that a cruise which stops in two or three places, is the fastest way to see them all.
+This vast country has so many highlights, that a cruise which stops in two or three locations, is the best way to see them all.

-A trip to some of India’s many forts, palaces, and temples – most notably the Taj Mahal in Agra and the religious city of Varanasi – are sure to leave you feeling inspired.
+A trip to some of India’s many forts, palaces, and temples – most notably the Taj Mahal in Agra and the religious city of Varanasi – will likely leave you feeling inspired.
 And for a glimpse into India’s multilayered history and culture, you can spend the day wandering through some of the country’s towns and cities.

-In Mumbai you’ll find the university clock tower, which is modelled on Big Ben.
-And, in Old Goa, the 17th-century churches reflect the Portuguese influence on the country.
+In Mumbai, you’ll find the university clock tower, which is modelled on Big Ben.
+And the 17th-century churches in Old Goa reveal the Portuguese influence on the country.

-For a once-in-a-lifetime experience, why not join a tour in Bandhavgarh National Park and head out to spot tigers?
-Or hop on a thatched houseboat, traditionally used to transport rice, along Kerala’s fascinating waterways?
+For a once-in-a-lifetime experience, why not join a tour in Bandhavgarh National Park and try to spot tigers?
+Or, hop on a thatched houseboat, which were traditionally used to transport rice, and drift along Kerala’s fascinating waterways?

 Wherever you go in India, it’s likely to be an experience you’ll never forget.

-This narrow strip of a country, which connects Central and South America and rivals Costa Rica, is a paradise for nature lovers.
+This narrow strip of a country, which connects Central and South America, is a paradise for nature lovers.
 Panama has rainforests, mountains, lakes, beaches, islands, and even a volcano.

-Panama’s 80-km-long canal is one of the Seven Wonders of the Modern World, and definitely one to tick off the bucket-list.
-A cruise can give you the option to travel on the stretch from Panama City to the city of Colón, where the ship docks.
-Here, you’ll be able to experience the famous lock system, which lifts ships 85ft up into the air, to the main elevation of the canal, and down again.
+Panama’s 80-km-long canal is one of the Seven Wonders of the Modern World, and definitely one to tick off the bucket list.
+A cruise can take you from Panama City to the city of Colón.
+Here, you’ll experience the famous lock system, which lifts ships 85ft into the air, to the main elevation of the canal, and down again.

 In Colón, you can immerse yourself in Panama’s spectacular scenery with a hike in the rainforest, a rafting trip along the Chagres River, or a visit to Soberania National Park – where toucans, three-toed sloths, and capybaras are often spotted.

-Panama is also home to fascinating indigenous tribes, such as the Emberá and the Guna Indians.
-A visit to one of these communities can teach us a lot about their beliefs and you may even get the opportunity to share a traditional meal.
+Panama is also home to indigenous tribes, such as the Emberá and the Guna Indians.
+These communities can teach us about their beliefs and you may even get the opportunity to share a traditional meal.

 Meanwhile, Georgetown, on Penang Island, is full of fascinating architecture from the British colonial era.
-It’s also dubbed the ‘food capital of Malaysia’ – be sure to sample the local laksa (spicy noodle dish cooked in coconut milk) here.
+It’s also dubbed the ‘food capital of Malaysia’ – make sure to sample the local laksa (a spicy noodle dish cooked in coconut milk) here.

 And, if you’re looking to kick back and relax, Langkawi is a good option.
-This scenic collection of 99 islands has beaches, rainforest, mountains, and mangrove where you can hang out on the waterfront.
+This scenic collection of 99 islands has beaches, rainforests, mountains, and mangrove forests where you can hang out on the waterfront.